Ḫiyawa: Ḫiyawaean campaign of Shalmaneser III

-Thus, it was in 839 BC that Shalmaneser III would first campaign in Ḫiyawa, when he crossed Mount Timur, that is the Amanus Range, between Zincirli anf Hasanbeyli, and captured Lusanda, Abarnanu, and Kisuatni, which were three fortified Ḫiyawaean cities, before allegedly capturing more cities and erecting statues of himself at the western and eastern ends of Ḫiyawa.
+Thus, it was in 839 BC that Shalmaneser III would first campaign in Ḫiyawa, when he crossed Mount Timur, that is the Amanus Range, between Zincirli and Hasanbeyli, and captured Lusanda, Abarnanu, and Kisuatni, which were three eastern fortified Ḫiyawaean cities, before allegedly capturing more cities and erecting statues of himself at the western and eastern ends of Ḫiyawa.
 Shalmaneser III then attacked the kingdom's capital itself, but Katî was able to remain secure of his throne.

 Since the Ḫiyawaean region was less wealthy than the regions of Syria and Palestine from which Shalmaneser III had already obtained rich tribute, and these distant lands which were too far for him to impose any authority upon, the goal of Shalmaneser III's campaign in these regions which Neo-Assyrian armies had never previously invaded was likely to bolster his image as a warrior within his own empire.

 In 837 BC, Shalmaneser III campaigned against the Tabalian kingdoms to the north of Ḫiyawa, after which he might have crossed the Cilician Gates into Ḫiyawa itself during his journey back to Assyria, when he besieged Katî in the royal city of Paḫri (Paḫar), after which Katî submitted to him and offered him his daughter with dowry as pledge of his future loyalty, following which Shalmaneser III reinstated Katî on the throne of Ḫiyawa.
 Once Shalmaneser III had concluded his campaign and returned to Assyria, however, Katî rejected all claims of being a Neo-Assyrian vassal.

 Three more campaigns in Ḫiyawa by Shalmaneser III followed in 833 BC, 832 BC and 831 BC, during which he besieged and captured the cities of Timur (whose inhabitants he massacred), Tanakun (whose ruler Tulli submitted to Shalmaneser and paid him a tribute of silver, gold, iron, oxen and sheep), and Lamenaš, before marching to Tarza (Tarsus), which submitted to Shalmaneser III without resisting and paid him a tribute of gold and silver.
-In Tarza, Shalmaneser III deposed Katî, whose fate is unknown, and replaced him by his brother Kirrî, who might have been a governor of Tarsus whom Shalmaneser III rewarded with kingship over Ḫiyawa thanks to his submission without resistance.
+In Tarza, Shalmaneser III deposed Katî, whose fate is unknown, and replaced him with his brother Kirrî, who might have been a governor of Tarsus whom Shalmaneser III rewarded with kingship over Ḫiyawa thanks to his submission without resistance.

 Shalmaneser III's focus on repeatedly campaigning in Ḫiyawa was motivated by a need to successfully submit Ḫiyawa in the aftermath of the meagre successes of his campaigns in Syria and Palestine: he feared that failure to do so would have made him seen as weak, and therefore would encourage further rebellions against the Neo-Assyrian Empire in the region.

 After this, Neo-Assyrian military campaigns to Anatolia ended, possibly because this region had submitted to Neo-Assyrian overlordship at least temporarily.